weizh888/ProductImageSegmentation/README.md

 ## Usage

 ### Prepare the Training and Testing Datasets
   The images in the raw .zip file are not labeled, and I didn't find some open images that share the same categories, so I decided to manually label as many samples as I can using [LabelImg](https://github.com/tzutalin/labelImg).
+The annotations are saved as XML files in PASCAL VOC format, and can be converted to TFrecord files.

-It is also worthy to try another annotation tool [FIAT](https://github.com/christopher5106/FastAnnotationTool) in the future.
+  It is also worthy to try another annotation tool [FIAT](https://github.com/christopher5106/FastAnnotationTool) in the future, which saves the annotations in the RotatedRect format, instead of the Rect format.

 - Manually Labelling

     Create labels based on https://shopee.sg/search/?keyword=women+apparel&subcategory.

-    Testd the category *Pants_Leggings* First.
+    Testd the category _**Pants_Leggings**_ First.

     Simply run
     ```